 One of the Milwaukee Road's most famous tunnels along its Pacific Coast Extension was located in the Bitterroot Mountains at St. Paul Pass along the border of Idaho and Montana.
-One of the tougher sections of the route (between Butte and St. Paul Pass) to survey and build due to its remoteness it took crews nearly two years to lay out all possible routes before engineers and the railroad eventually chose the route over the pass and begin construction.
+One of the tougher sections of the route to survey and build due to its remoteness it took crews nearly two years to lay out all possible routes before engineers and the railroad eventually chose the route over the pass and begin construction.
 The tunnel, nearly a mile high in elevation and over a mile in length, became unique in that part of it lay in the state of Montana while the other part lay in the state of Idaho.
-Today, St. Paul Pass Tunnel, also known as Taft Tunnel, has not seen a train in more than 30 years although it is now part of the "Route of the Hiawatha" rail/trail.
+Today, the tunnel, also known as Taft Tunnel, has not seen a train in more than 30 years although it is now part of the "Route of the Hiawatha" rail/trail.

 Few rail lines, let alone railroads, have garnered such interest, intrigue, and awe as the Chicago, Milwaukee, St. Paul & Pacific Railroad's Pacific Coast Extension, even 30 years since it was abandoned.
 Unfortunately, the best engineered rail line through the rugged Cascades could not save it from the inept decision making of management at the time and it is now but weeds and trails, a vital transportation artery no longer available to shippers and the American economy.
 In 1901 the first surveying work began and it was estimated the more than 1,400-mile western extension would cost the railroad around $45 million adding more than 25% to its total system mileage.